CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Problematic

+Now that we have a basic understanding of the architecture, let's dive deeper in the code and justify the architectural choices.

+### &#127919; Constraints
 The main feature of this project is to allow users to define conditional routes for funds by selecting simple instructions like `IF-ADDR` or `TRANSFER`.
 The instructions set had to be upgradable to permit new behaviors and new use cases of the DApp.

 In addition, I wanted the solution to observe the following constraints:

-1. Upgrading the instructions set should never lead to the loss of the client data stored and should not require any client data migration
+1. Upgrading the instructions set should never lead to the loss of the client data stored and should not require any client data migration => Loosely coupled contracts
-2. Adding new instructions to the contract should not automatically lead to the need for contract(s) redeployment
+2. Adding new instructions to the contract should not automatically lead to the need for contract(s) redeployment => Low level calls
+3. The end user shouldn't have a direct access to any of the functions which changes the contract state => Use of the Proxy pattern
-3. In emergency situations, we should be able to stop the deals creation and execution
+4. In emergency situations, we should be able to stop the deals creation and execution => Pausable design pattern
-4. Prices and fees should be displayed to the client in USD
+5. Prices and fees should be displayed to the client in USD =>

-This first restriction led to the use of the Proxy Design pattern and the use of low-level inter-contract calls

-TODO: Explain minor & major upgrades
+Each constraint led me to an architectural choice mentioned below.

 ## Design pattern decisions

 ### Inter-Contract Execution

 ### Inheritance and Interfaces